What Happens to Property Owned Before Marriage?

 Is inheritance community property in Texas?

-In most cases, no – an inheritance is not considered community property in a Texas divorce.
+In most cases, no – inheritance is not considered community property in a Texas divorce.
 Property acquired “by gift, device, or descent” is considered separate property under Texas divorce law.
 Property acquired prior to the marriage is also exempt.
 Most civil litigation awards are also separate property.
 Everything else is community property, which is divided between the spouses in the event of divorce.

 In some cases though, community and separate property are frequently mixed.
 This is particularly true if the marriage survived longer than seven years, which is the average length of a divorced marriage.